What table of contents alerts are:

 If you are having a hard time finding information about the journal, search Ulrich's Periodicals Directory.
 It will tell you the publisher of the journal as well as tell you under "online availability" the url of the RSS feed if available.

-Go to the publisher's homepage and look for the relevant alerts.
-Some publishers combine multiple journals into one alert and others allow you to select individual journals (e.g. American Society of Civil Engineers).
+Go to the publisher's homepage (more info here) and look for the relevant alerts.
+Some publishers combine multiple journals into one alert and others allow you to select individual journals.
+An example of this is the American Society of Civil Engineers.

 If you have tried the three methods outlined above, and they do not work, then you can try this method.
 This is not the recommended method to subscribe to table of content alerts.
 (If you need assistance, please refer to the box with contact information on the right side of your screen.)

-First, use the Journal Finder to see if the library has an electronic subscription to the journal you need.
+First, search here to see if the library has an electronic subscription to the journal you need.
 If you see "Full Text" followed by two dates, these are the years that MU has online access to.